rbvegas/StatiCSharp/Documentation/HowTo/making_a_custom_theme.md

 ## Getting started

 To get started create a new class library project in [.NET](https://dotnet.microsoft.com/en-us/) that is version 6 or higher and add [StatiC#](https://github.com/RolandBraunDev/StatiCsharp) as a package reference to the project.
-Feel free to check out the implemented template while following this documentation.
+Feel free to check out the [integrated template](https://github.com/RolandBraunDev/StatiCsharp/blob/master/Sources/DefaultHtmlFactory.cs) while following this documentation.
 On the top of your class-file import `StatiCsharp.HtmlComponents` and `StatiCsharp.Interfaces`:

 ```C#